Alex-Lewandowski/NISAR_GCOV_Cookbook/CONTRIBUTING.md

 To maintain a consistent format for the Jupyter Book, we have provided a [Notebook template](notebooks/notebook-template.ipynb) that we encourage you to use a starting point.

+## 9. Add any new dependencies to a new or existing Pixi environment
+If you add dependencies, you will need to [add them to an existing or new Pixi environment](https://rse-guidelines.readthedocs.io/en/latest/fundamentals/computing-development-environments/pixi/#:~:text=packages%20go%20here-,3.%20Adding%20Dependencies,-Add%20conda%20packages).

+Adds steps to install any new enviornments to the [software environment installation notebook](create_software_environment.ipynb).

-## 9. Add and commit your changes
+## 10. Add and commit your changes
 Commit in small, focused steps.
 ```bash
 git add path/to/file1 path/to/file2
 git commit -m "Describe your change"
 ```

-## 10. Keep your branch up to date with the upstream cookbook
+## 11. Keep your branch up to date with the upstream cookbook
 ```bash
 git fetch upstream
 git merge upstream/main